 - The property is your principal place of residence.

 - The property address for which you are seeking a concession is the same as that on your pension card.

 - The pensioner is listed on council records as the ratepayer at the property.

 The concession is displayed on the first notice that is issued in any year.
-However, if you are unsure please call the rating team on 5358 8710 who will assist you.
+However, if you are unsure, please call the Rates Team on 03 5358 8710 who will assist you.
 Please note that provided individual pension details have not changed, it is not necessary to re-apply for the concession each year.